Public key infrastructure (PKI) explained in 4 minutes

-The public key infrastructure (PKI) security method has seen a major upswing in popularity, and is used for everything from enabling e-services to securing the internet of things.
+The public key infrastructure (PKI) security method has seen a major upswing in popularity and is used for everything from enabling internet of things (IoT) communication security to enabling digital document signing.
 Martin Furuhed, PKI expert at identity and security company Nexus Group, explains the method in 4 minutes.

 What is PKI used for?

-“The public key infrastructure (PKI) security method enables trusted electronic identities (eIDs) for people, software and things, which make it possible to implement strong authentication, data encryption and digital signatures.
+“PKI enables trusted electronic identities for people, services and things, which make it possible to implement strong authentication, data encryption and digital signatures.

 What makes up a PKI?